Not to be confused with steel-cut or whole oats, whole oat groats are the oat berries in the most natural state. And yes, you can cook them!

 There is something so satisfying about cooking a whole grain from scratch.
 Whole oat groats take an incredibly long time to cook and require planning ahead.
-Unlike rolled oats – to which you can just add water and microwave for a couple of minutes – whole oat groats feel like a significant undertaking.
-So I don’t do this very often.
+Unlike rolled oats - to which you can just add water and microwave for a couple of minutes - whole oat groats feel like a significant undertaking.
+So I don't do this very often.
 But I love the results.
 A warm and comforting dish.
-Kinda perfect when the temps insist and still being below zero.
+Kinda perfect when the temps persist at below zero.

 - 1 cup whole oats